Failure of electronic components: Electrostatic discharge

-Catastrophic failures require the highest discharge voltages, are the easiest to test for and are rarest to occur.
-Parametric failures occur at intermediate discharge voltages and occur more often, with latent failures the most common.
-For each parametric failure, there are 4–10 latent ones.
+Catastrophic failures require the highest discharge voltages, are the easiest to test for, and are the rarest to occur.
+Parametric failures occur at intermediate discharge voltages.
+Latent failures or reliability issues are most common, occurring 4-10 times as often as parametric failures.
 Modern VLSI circuits are more ESD-sensitive, with smaller features, lower capacitance and higher voltage-to-charge ratio.
 Silicon deposition of the conductive layers makes them more conductive, reducing the ballast resistance that has a protective role.

-The gate oxide of some MOSFETs can be damaged by 50 volts of potential, the gate isolated from the junction and potential accumulating on it causing extreme stress on the thin dielectric layer; stressed oxide can shatter and fail immediately.
-The gate oxide itself does not fail immediately but can be accelerated by stress induced leakage current, the oxide damage leading to a delayed failure after prolonged operation hours; on-chip capacitors using oxide or nitride dielectrics are also vulnerable.
+The gate oxide of some MOSFETs can be damaged by 50 volts of potential.
+The gate is isolated from the junction, and potential accumulates on it, causing extreme stress on the thin dielectric layer; a stressed oxide can shatter and fail immediately.
+If the gate oxide itself does not fail immediately, failure can be accelerated by stress induced leakage current, the oxide damage leading to a delayed failure after prolonged operation hours.
+On-chip capacitors using oxide or nitride dielectrics are also vulnerable.
 Smaller structures are more vulnerable because of their lower capacitance, meaning the same amount of charge carriers charges the capacitor to a higher voltage.
 All thin layers of dielectrics are vulnerable; hence, chips made by processes employing thicker oxide layers are less vulnerable.

 Current-induced failures are more common in bipolar junction devices, where Schottky and PN junctions are predominant.
 The high power of the discharge, above 5 kilowatts for less than a microsecond, can melt and vaporise materials.
-Thin-film resistors may have their value altered by a discharge path forming across them, or having part of the thin film vaporized; this can be problematic in precision applications where such values are critical.

 Newer CMOS output buffers using lightly doped silicide drains are more ESD sensitive; the N-channel driver usually suffers damage in the oxide layer or n+/p well junction.
 This is caused by current crowding during the snapback of the parasitic NPN transistor.
 In P/NMOS totem-pole structures, the NMOS transistor is almost always the one damaged.
 The structure of the junction influences its ESD sensitivity; corners and defects can lead to current crowding, reducing the damage threshold.
-Forward-biased junctions are less sensitive than reverse-biased ones because the Joule heat of forward-biased junctions is dissipated through a thicker layer of the material, as compared to the narrow depletion region in reverse-biased junction.
+Forward-biased junctions are less sensitive than reverse-biased ones because the Joule heat of forward-biased junctions is dissipated through a thicker layer of the material, as compared to the narrow depletion region in a reverse-biased junction.

 Passive element failures

 Resistors

 A resistor removed from a high voltage tube circuit shows damage from voltaic arcing on the resistive metal oxide layer.

-Resistors can fail open or short, alongside their value changing under environmental conditions and outside performance limits.
+Resistors can fail open or short.
+Their value can change under environmental conditions and outside performance limits.
 Examples of resistor failures include: